microsoft/language-server-protocol/_specifications/lsp/3.17/types/position.md

 ```

 When describing positions the protocol needs to specify how offsets (specifically character offsets) should be interpreted.
-The corresponding `PostionEncodingKind` is negotiated between the server and client and server during initialization.
+The corresponding `PostionEncodingKind` is negotiated between the client and the server during initialization.

 ```typscript
 /**